gitmft/mft-upload/README.md

 }
 ```

-If a config argument is not provided, upload.js looks for one at ~/.mft/uploadreq.json
+If a config argument is not provided, upload.js looks for one at ~/.mft/upload.json using process.argv[1].

 ### Function getRequestConfig
 #### Asyncronous function to process CLI arguments and get the config file